AdobeDocs/commerce-xd-kits/src/pages/index.md

 ---
-title: Adobe Commerce XD Kits
+title: PWA Studio XD Kit
 description: We’ve put together a collection of resources that are compatible with PWA Studio to help you kick-start your next storefront design in Adobe XD.
 ---